in28minutes/java-cheat-sheet/README.md

 }
 ```
 #### Methods in an interface
 Interface methods are by default public and abstract.
-A concrete method (fully defined method) cannot be created in an interface.
+A concrete default method (fully defined method) can be created in an interface.
 Consider the example below:
 ```
 interface ExampleInterface1 {
     //By default - public abstract.
 No other modifier allowed void method1();//method1 is public and abstract
     //private void method6();//COMPILER ERROR!

-    /*//Interface cannot have body (definition) of a method
-      //This method, uncommented, gives COMPILER ERROR!
-    void method5() {
-System.out.println("Method5");
-    }
-     */
 }
 ```
 #### Extending an Interface